LIC Bonus Rates 2020 – 2021 | All details with illustrations

 - (Group 9) Jeevan Mitra (Triple Cover Plan: Plan 133 )

 - (Group 10) Limited Payment Endowment (Plan 48)

-The final addition bonus rates of other popular plans for the 2019 valuation is given below.
+The final additional bonus rates of other plans are given in the chart provided below.

 Certain plans like Jeevan Shree (151) and Jeevan Saral (165) have a specialized bonus structure.
 For such plans, no simple reversionary bonuses are declared.
 Instead, a one-time bonus with the name Loyalty Addition (LA) becomes payable for the policy at the time of maturity as per the valuation of the plan.

 Jeevan Shree was one of the flagship products from LIC of India which was specifically designed to cater to the needs of high net worth individuals.
 With high guaranteed addition rates of Rs 75 per 1000 sum assured, the plan provides excellent returns.
 The loyalty additions declared for Jeevan Shree are amazing and it adds to the attractivity of the plan.
 Loyalty additions rates of a 25-year term are Rs 1100 per 1000 sum assured.
 This means 110% of the sum assured is paid as loyalty additions for plans maturing this year in addition to the sum assured and guaranteed additions.